-We believe everyone has the right to be able to find and understand health information.
-At Health Navigator, we're continually working to make sure this is true of our website.
-It's our goal to make it easy for all our visitors — people of all ages, genders, ethnicities and abilities — to quickly and easily find whatever it is they are looking for, and understand what they are reading.
+At Health Navigator, we believe everyone has the right to easy-to-understand health information.
+So, it's our goal to make it easy for visitors of all ages, genders, ethnicities and abilities to quickly and easily find whatever you are looking for and understand what you are reading.

-Since July 2013, there are two web standards that Government organisations need to meet:
+There are two web standards that government organisations need to meet:

-The New Zealand Government Web Toolkit, is a website that provides tips, guidance and resources to assist organisations in applying these standards.
+The New Zealand Government web toolkit provides tips, guidance and resources to help organisations apply these standards.
 For non-government organisations, such as Health Navigator NZ, the standards are optional.
-However improving access for everyone is vital and we are keen to keep working towards these standards.
+However, improving access for everyone is vital, so we are keen to keep working towards these standards.

 Web Accessibility Standard

-The Web Accessibility Standard focuses on "improving Government website accessibility for people with disabilities.
+The web accessibility standard focuses on improving government website accessibility for people with disabilities.
 Accessible websites also benefit users without disabilities, as well those using a variety of technologies to access the web.
-This helps the New Zealand Government to meet its obligations under the Human Rights Act 1993, and directly supports the aims of the ICT Strategy and Action Plan to 2017 and Better Public Services Results 9 and 10."
-(1)

 Web Usability Standard

-The Web Usability Standard contains "a number of non-accessibility related requirements, e.g. contact information, copyright and privacy statements, links to non-HTML documents, and printable web pages."
-(1)
+The Web Usability Standard contains a number of non-accessibility related requirements, eg, contact information, copyright and privacy statements, links to non-HTML documents and printable web pages.

 Web Content Accessibility Guidelines

 If you are interested in accessibility, you may also hear about the Web Content Accessibility Guidelines (WCAG) 2.0.
-This is a well established standard developed by an international group, the Web Content Accessibility Guidelines Working Group and aims to make web content more accessible for people with disabilities.
-This has the added benefit of being more user friendly for everyone.
+This is a well-established standard developed by an international group, the Web Content Accessibility Guidelines Working Group, that aims to make web content more accessible for people with disabilities.
+This has the added benefit of being more user-friendly for everyone.

 How are we doing?

-- Standard user experience accessibility features built into our site, eg, pages are designed with the end user in mind for ease of reading, this includes: choice and use of colours, fonts and image placement.
+- Standard user experience accessibility features built into the site, eg, pages are designed with the end-user in mind for ease of reading, including choice and use of colours, fonts and image placement.

 - A health literacy focus.